 By Tench Phillips, Naro Cinema

 I have been advised by my wife against tackling the topic of this month’s column–she feels that I’m not qualified to write about the relationship between food and health.
 You see, I’m not a cook and I would rather watch Michael Pollan’s four-part series ‘Cooked’ on Netflix than actually do the gritty work in the kitchen.
 Angela is the one in our family who takes care of our food choices and our meals.
 I have gone along for the ride and have followed her culinary creativity as she tries innovative diets and recipes in pursuit of a healthy lifestyle.
+I’ve even seen her reading induction hob reviews when we were looking to renovate our kitchen so she could look for the best cooking methods for our regular meals.
 But since Angela isn’t the one writing this column, I will try to convey the knowledge and experience of the experts.

 A plant based diet is the foundation for our home-cooked meals and for Angela’s cooking classes that she will occasionally teach.
 Ours has been a path of moderation and only intermittently have we been strictly vegetarian or vegan or macrobiotic.
 Some would say that we fell off the wagon–time and again.
 But in having some leniency in our preferences, we have been able to win over more of our friends and family to join us in a communal critique of questioning the food we eat.